isaackwy/slackbuilds-15.0/README.md

 Data science slackbuilds are available in the 'Data_Science' folder.
 Electrum slackbuilds are available in the 'Electrum' folder.
 LXQt slackbuilds are available in the 'LXQt' folder.
+Qtile slackbuilds are available in the 'Qtile' folder.'
 Other slackbuilds are available in the 'Other' folder.

 If you have any questions, please contact me by email, listed with the Slackbuild or info files.